 One downside of living in Somerville, however, is that residents on average have to contend with a long commute, spending on average 30.90 minutes every day commuting to work.
 It is, however, a pedestrian-friendly city.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Like elsewhere in America, most people in Somerville use a private automobile to get to work.
 But notably, a substantial number of Somerville‘s citizens do make use of public transit in their daily commute, primarily riding the subway.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 If knowledge is power, Somerville is a pretty powerful place.
 55.50% of the adults in Somerville have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Somerville in 2010 was $36,229, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $144,916 for a family of four.
 However, Somerville contains both very wealthy and poor people as well.

 Somerville is a very ethnically-diverse city.
 The people who call Somerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerville residents report their race to be White, followed by Asian.
-Important ancestries of people in Somerville include Irish, Italian, German, English, Portuguese and Brazilian.
+Important ancestries of people in Somerville include Italian, German, English, and Portuguese.

 Foreign born people are also an important part of Somerville's cultural character, accounting for 24.31% of the city’s population.